sendgrid/php-http-client/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All code, branch, and git naming and style conventions are followed (see [`CONTRIBUTING.md`](https://github.com/sendgrid/php-http-client/blob/master/CONTRIBUTING.md#style-guidelines-and-naming-conventions))
 - [ ] Feature branch has been rebased off of the latest `master` branch. (see [`CONTRIBUTING.md`](https://github.com/sendgrid/php-http-client/blob/master/CONTRIBUTING.md#creating-a-pull-request)).

-If you have questions, please send an email [Sendgrid](mailto:dx@sendgrid.com), or file a Github Issue in this repository.

 <!--
 Template based off of @ksigler7's Sendgrid docs PR template. https://raw.githubusercontent.com/sendgrid/docs/develop/.github/PULL_REQUEST_TEMPLATE